Everybody loves winning a prize, right?

 First, as evidenced by Marc Jacobs, user-generated content is a great way to further brand awareness and build social proof for your brand.
-In essence, every person who enters the contest will contribute in spreading the word about your brand.
+Every person who enters the contest will contribute something in spreading the word about your brand.

 Needless to say, she’ll almost certainly have a soft spot in her heart for Starbucks for the rest of her life.

-You might also decide to use a giveaway event as a means to generate feedback from your most engaged customers.
+You might also decide that it’s a good idea to use a giveaway event as another way to generate feedback from your most engaged customers.

 For instance, you could ask customers to answer a question about your brand in exchange for entrance to your giveaway.

 You might ask:

 - “What’s your favorite thing to do with (your product)?”